 Deep Engagement Uganda

-This programme exists because lesbian, gay, bisexual and transgender (LGBT) people should not experience higher rates of HIV and STIs.
+This programme exists because lesbian, gay, bisexual and transgender (LGBT) people in Uganda should not experience higher rates of HIV and STIs.

 LGBT people struggle to access health services in Uganda due to: